Selecting the best system and multi-armed bandits: Introduction

-A brief literature survey is in order: Ho et. al. (1992) observed that determining ordinals amongst population means is faster than estimating the means.
-Dai (1996) used large deviations to show in a fairly general framework that for light-tailed random variables the probability of false selection decays exponentially.
+Ho et. al. (1992) observed that determining ordinals amongst population means is faster than estimating the means.
+Dai (1996) used large deviations theory to show in a fairly general framework that for light-tailed random variables the probability of false selection decays exponentially.
 Chen, Lin, Yucesan and Chick (2000) considered the problem of ordinal optimization under the assumption that a fixed but large computation budget $n$ is available and the underlying random variables have a Gaussian distribution.
-They attempted to optimize the budget allocated to each population asymptotically as $n \rightarrow \infty$ so that the probability of false selection is minimized.
-Glynn and Juneja (2004) observed that for $p_i>0$,
+They optimized the budget allocated to each population asymptotically as $n \rightarrow \infty$ so that the probability of false selection is minimized.
+Glynn and Juneja (2004) observed that if fraction $p_i n$ of computational budget is allocated to population $i$ for each $i$ ($p_i>0$, and $p_i n$ an integer), then the probability of false selection,